modin-project/modin/docs/usage_guide/advanced_usage/index.rst

 Modin aims to not only optimize pandas, but also provide a comprehensive, integrated toolkit for data scientists.
-We are actively developing data science tools such as DataFrame - spreadsheet integration, DataFrame algebra, progress bars, SQL queries on DataFrames, and more.
-Join the `Discourse`_ for the latest updates!
+We are actively developing data science tools such as DataFrame spreadsheet integration, DataFrame algebra, progress bars, SQL queries on DataFrames, and more.
+Join us on `Slack`_ and `Discourse`_ for the latest updates!

 Experimental APIs
 -----------------